-14 A BILL

-TO BE ENTITLED

-16 AN ACT

-Relating to Medicaid fraud; to create the Alabama Medicaid False Claims Act, relating to false or fraudulent claims made upon the Alabama Medicaid program; to subject certain violators making false claims or committing fraud against the Alabama Medicaid Agency to treble damages and civil penalties; to provide for associated investigative costs; to provide for exceptions; to provide for the responsibilities of the Attorney General and private individuals in investigating and proceeding against violators in civil actions; to prohibit retaliatory actions by employers against employees who disclose information to government or law enforcement agencies investigating false claims; to provide for the limitation of actions; to amend Section 22-1-11, Code of Alabama 1975, relating to false statements or claims on applications for payment of medical benefits from the Medicaid Agency, to provide that a person must knowingly engage in the conduct in order to be subject to the criminal penalties; to provide that the criminal penalties do not apply to certain activity excepted by federal law; to provide for a six-year statute of limitations; to define person to include business entities; and in connection therewith would have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of Amendment 621 of the Constitution of Alabama of 1901, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended.
+1 enforcement agencies investigating false or 2 fraudulent claims actions.
+3 This bill would also provide for the 4 limitation of actions.
+5 6 A BILL 7 TO BE ENTITLED 8 AN ACT 9 10 To create the Alabama Medicaid False Claims Act, 11 relating to false or fraudulent claims made upon the Alabama 12 Medicaid program; to subject certain violators making false 13 claims or committing fraud against the Alabama Medicaid Agency 14 to treble damages and civil penalties; to provide for 15 associated investigative costs; to provide for exceptions; to 16 provide for the responsibilities of the Attorney General and 17 private individuals in investigating and proceeding against 18 violators in civil actions; to prohibit retaliatory actions by 19 employers against employees who disclose information to 20 government or law enforcement agencies investigating false 21 claims; and to provide for the limitation of actions.
+22 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 23 Section 1.
+The act shall be known and may be cited 24 as the Alabama Medicaid False Claims Act.
+25 Section 2.
+For the purposes of this act, the following terms shall have the following meanings: